Downe: Darwin

 Down House and the surrounding area has been nominated by the Department of Culture, Media and Sport to become a World Heritage Site.
 However, this decision has been deferred.

 Local politics

 Since 2019, the local Member of Parliament has been Gareth Bacon of the Conservative Party.
-By a numerical majority of 19,453 votes (38.5%), Orpington is the safest Conservative Parliamentary seat in London.
+In the 2017 General Election, with a majority of 19,453 votes (38.5%), Orpington was the safest Conservative Parliamentary seat in London.

 One councillor is elected every four years to Bromley London Borough Council.
 To date, the Darwin ward has only been represented by representatives from the Conservative Party.

-It is the largest Greater London Ward, and includes Berry's Green, Single Street, Luxted, Leaves Green, and Cudham.
+It is the largest Greater London ward, and includes Berry's Green, Single Street, Luxted, Leaves Green, Westerham Hill, and Cudham.

 Buckston Browne Farm

 Downe is the location of Buckston Browne Farm, built in 1931 as a surgical research centre by the Royal College of Surgeons (RCS).
 In the 1980s, the farm caused controversy because of its use of vivisection techniques, and in August 1984 it was raided by anti-vivisection activists.

 The farm has now been made into four houses.